containers/podman/docs/source/markdown/podman.1.md

 When namespace is set, created containers and pods will join the given namespace, and only containers and pods in the given namespace will be visible to Podman.

 #### **--network-cmd-path**=*path*
 Path to the command binary to use for setting up a network.
-It is currently only used for setting up a slirp4netns network.
+It is currently only used for setting up a slirp4netns(1) or pasta(1) network.
 If "" is used then the binary is looked up using the $PATH environment variable.

 #### **--network-config-dir**=*directory*